ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-04-rgb-leds/04-lesson-03-flashing-rgb.md

 ![makecode-rgb-led-18](assets/makecode-rgb-led-18.png)

-The program is now complete.
-The LED should alternate red, green, and blue every half a second.
+The micro:bit is now ready to be flashed with code.
+Press the download button to transfer the code to the micro:bit.